Well. It's not a

-It's like to drive a bike.
+It's like riding a bike.
 One can be very rusty, but one still can.

-No. At that time I have just gone to a Cheder x), so I never learned to write or read Polish.
+No. At that time, I had just started my education in cheder*, so I had never learned to write or read Polish.

-You are right.
-In the old days, it was something one just did.
-Nowadays it is remarkable.
+In the old days, it was something one just did, but today it is considered odd.

-Today, if one makes a difference between man and woman, one can risk being accused to be a sexist or worse!
+Today, if one makes a difference between man and woman, one risks being accused of sexism or worse!

 OK.
 Never mind.
 It is true.
 I am originally from Poland.

 And I am one of the Jewish survivors.

 And yes.
 The Poles rescued us.

 That is a good question and a bad one, too.